In brief:

 Here are some examples of the easiest way to automate digital processes for financial institutions:

-• KYC, KYB, and KYE – Regtech software like Middesk’s Business Verification allow compliance teams to search more data sources, faster, to find and assess identity credentials and financial risk indicators associated with people and companies.
+- KYC, KYB, and KYE – Regtech software like Middesk Verify allow compliance teams to search more data sources, faster, to find and assess identity credentials through TIN/EIN search tools on 100% of all registered businesses, and can help assess financial risk indicators associated with people and companies.
 This allows for safer and smoother onboarding and risk review of individual customers, business clients, and employees.

-• Regulations change management – Financial regulations and regulatory lists (such as sanctions lists) are altered or added to periodically.
+- Regulations change management – Financial regulations and regulatory lists (such as sanctions lists) are altered or added to periodically.
 Failing to keep up with these changes can lead to a financial institution getting in trouble with governments and other regulatory agencies.
-Fortunately, Regtech solutions exist that can automatically alert a financial institution to any relevant changes, as well as make adapting to them much quicker and easier.
+Fortunately, PEP and sanctions screening solutions exist that can automatically alert a financial institution to any relevant changes, as well as make adapting to them much quicker and easier.

-To see how Middesk’s Business Verification tool – or any of our other products – can be integral to your financial institution’s digital transformation, contact our sales team for a demo.
+To see how Middesk's Business Verification tool – or any of our other products – can be integral to your financial institution’s digital transformation, contact our sales team to set up a demo.